ergo-dubito/dotfiles-17/README.md

 Many of these dotfiles are customized for MacOS High Sierra.
 You may need to modify them for your specific OS.

-My collection of dotfiles is still in its infancy.
-I am inspired, however, by Mathias Bynens' impressive [collection](https://github.com/mathiasbynens/dotfiles) of collaborative dotfiles.
+My dotfiles are inspired by Mathias Bynens' impressive [collection](https://github.com/mathiasbynens/dotfiles) of collaborative dotfiles.

 This README file is named ```README.md``` to indicate that it uses [GitHub-flavored markdown](http://github.github.com/github-flavored-markdown).